flybywiresim/aircraft/docs/a320-simvars.md

     - feet
     - The engine out acceleration altitude, set in the PERF TAKE OFF page.

-- A32NX_ELEC_BATTERY_10_FAULT
+- A32NX_ELEC_BATTERY_10_PB_FAULT
     - Bool
-    - Indicates if the BAT 1 FAULT light should be illuminated
+    - Indicates if the BAT 1 push button FAULT light should be illuminated

-- A32NX_ELEC_BATTERY_10_ACTIVATED
+- A32NX_ELEC_BATTERY_10_PB_AUTO
     - Bool
-    - True when the BAT 1 push button is activated
+    - True when the BAT 1 push button is AUTO

-- A32NX_ELEC_BATTERY_11_FAULT
+- A32NX_ELEC_BATTERY_11_PB_FAULT
     - Bool
-    - Indicates if the BAT 2 FAULT light should be illuminated
+    - Indicates if the BAT 2 push button FAULT light should be illuminated

-- A32NX_ELEC_BATTERY_11_ACTIVATED
+- A32NX_ELEC_BATTERY_11_PB_AUTO
     - Bool
-    - True when the BAT 2 push button is activated
+    - True when the BAT 2 push button is AUTO

-- A32NX_ELEC_IDG_1_FAULT
+- A32NX_ELEC_IDG_1_PB_FAULT
     - Bool
-    - Indicates if the IDG 1 FAULT light should be illuminated
+    - Indicates if the IDG 1 push button FAULT light should be illuminated

-- A32NX_ELEC_IDG_1_ACTIVATED
+- A32NX_ELEC_IDG_1_PB_RELEASED
     - Bool
-    - True when the IDG 1 push button is activated
+    - True when the IDG 1 push button is RELEASED

-- A32NX_ELEC_IDG_2_FAULT
+- A32NX_ELEC_IDG_2_PB_FAULT
     - Bool
-    - Indicates if the IDG 2 FAULT light should be illuminated
+    - Indicates if the IDG 2 push button FAULT light should be illuminated

-- A32NX_ELEC_IDG_2_ACTIVATED
+- A32NX_ELEC_IDG_2_PB_RELEASED
     - Bool
-    - True when the IDG 2 push button is activated
+    - True when the IDG 2 push button is RELEASED

-- A32NX_ELEC_GEN_1_FAULT
+- A32NX_ELEC_GEN_1_PB_FAULT
     - Bool
-    - True when the GEN 1 FAULT light should be illuminated
+    - True when the GEN 1 push button FAULT light should be illuminated

-- A32NX_ELEC_GEN_2_FAULT
+- A32NX_ELEC_GEN_2_PB_FAULT
     - Bool
-    - True when the GEN 2 FAULT light should be illuminated
+    - True when the GEN 2 push button FAULT light should be illuminated

-- A32NX_ELEC_BUS_TIE_ACTIVATED
+- A32NX_ELEC_BUS_TIE_PB_AUTO
     - Bool
-    - True when the BUS TIE push button is activated
+    - True when the BUS TIE push button is AUTO

-- A32NX_ELEC_AC_ESS_FEED_FAULT
+- A32NX_ELEC_AC_ESS_FEED_PB_FAULT
     - Bool
-    - True when the AC ESS FEED FAULT light should be illuminated
+    - True when the AC ESS FEED push button FAULT light should be illuminated

-- A32NX_ELEC_AC_ESS_FEED_ACTIVATED
+- A32NX_ELEC_AC_ESS_FEED_PB_NORMAL
     - Bool
-    - True when the AC ESS FEED push button is activated
+    - True when the AC ESS FEED push button is NORMAL

-- A32NX_ELEC_GALY_CAB_ACTIVATED
+- A32NX_ELEC_GALY_CAB_PB_AUTO
     - Bool
-    - True when the GALY & CAB push button is activated
+    - True when the GALY & CAB push button is AUTO

-- A32NX_ELEC_GALY_CAB_FAULT
+- A32NX_ELEC_GALY_CAB_PB_FAULT
     - Bool
-    - True when the GALY & CAB FAULT light should be illuminated
+    - True when the GALY & CAB push button FAULT light should be illuminated

-- A32NX_ELEC_COMMERCIAL_ACTIVATED
+- A32NX_ELEC_COMMERCIAL_PB_ON
     - Bool
-    - True when the COMMERCIAL push button is activated
+    - True when the COMMERCIAL push button is ON